Palash90/site-assets/blogs/build-your-own-nn/README.md

 ![Image Reconstruction]()

-**Note to the Reader:** This is the roadmap I wish I had two years ago.
-Whether you are a Rustacean curious about AI or an ML practitioner looking to understand systems-level implementation, this journey is for you.

 And that’s where the story begins...

 ## The Tensor
 To build a neural network from scratch, we need to construct the fundamental building blocks first.
 In the world of Machine Learning, that building block would be a **Tensor**.
 In simple terms, a tensor is a collection of numbers, organized in a grid.

 ###  Journey from Scalar to Tensor
-To understand the data structure we would be building, we need to develop an intuition first.
+To understand the data structure we are building, we need to develop an intuition first.
 Let's start building it from scratch as well.

 - **Scalar:** We are familiar with this and use it every time we perform arithmetic operations: a single number (e.g. 5).
     In the world of tensors, we would define them as a tensor of rank 0.